DII men's soccer championship: Bracket, schedule, scores for the tournament | NCAA.com

 2019 DII men's soccer championship: Schedule and scores

-The first and second rounds of the 2019 tournament will be played at host sites between Thursday, Nov.
-21 to Sunday, Nov.
+The first round is in the books.
+Second-round action begins Saturday, Nov.
+23 and concludes Sunday, Nov.
 24. The tournament concludes the weekend of Dec.
 12-14 when the semifinals and championship match move to Highmark Stadium in Pittsburgh, Pennsylvania.

-Below is the complete schedule for the first and second rounds.
-We will continue to update as the bracket progresses.

 CHAMPIONSHIPS INFO: Buy tickets | Complete fall championship guide